jinhongjung/jinhongjung.github.io/index.md

 I received my Ph.D. in Computer Science and Engineering from Seoul National University, where I was advised by [Prof. U Kang](https://datalab.snu.ac.kr/~ukang/).
 I received M.S. in Computer Science from KAIST, and B.S. in Computer Science and Engineering from Jeonbuk National University.
-I was a postdoctoral researcher at [Data Mining Lab.](https://datalab.snu.ac.kr) from Seoul National University.
+I was a postdoctoral researcher at the Data Mining Lab. from Seoul National University.
 My research interests include data science, large-scale graph mining, and machine learning with graphs.

+I lead the [Data Science Lab.](https://jbnu-dslab.github.io/) at JBNU.

 I am looking for self-motivated graduate students and undergraduate students.
-Click [here](https://jinhongjung.github.io/recruitment/) if you're interested!
+Click [here](https://jbnu-dslab.github.io/recruitment/) if you're interested!

 * * *